 The criteria are coronavirus infection rates, reliability of data, prevalence of “variants of concern”, genomic sequencing capability, vaccine roll-out and passengers connecting through key hubs.

-Reviews of the green list are expected to take place every three weeks.
+Further reviews of the green list are expected to take place every three weeks.

 The green list is not reciprocal: many of the locations are closed to British travellers, and others will accept only tourists who have been fully vaccinated.